synthead/timex-datalink-assembler/README.md

 ## System requirements

 The `mkzap` script will build a Docker image on its first run, and whenever it needs to build an updated image.
-Docker must be installed and running with a connection to the internet to building the image.
+Docker must be installed and running with a connection to the internet to build the image.

 If you need to install Docker, you can get it [here](https://docs.docker.com/get-docker).